 (Neil Patel & Statista)

-According to Facebook Live stats, about 63% of people aged between 18 and 34 watch live streams regularly.
-The number one platform for live streaming is Facebook Live, followed by Twitter and Youtube, live streaming statistics reveal.
+According to Facebook Live stats, about 63% of people aged 18 and 34 watch live streams regularly.
+Live streaming statistics reveal the number one platform for live streaming is Facebook Live, followed by Twitter and Youtube.

 Live streams are outpacing other forms of online content, contributing to the meteoric rise of the industry.